flexera-public/policy_templates/security/azure/storage_soft_delete/README.md

-# Azure Ensure Soft Delete Enabled For Azure Storage
+# Azure Blob Storage Accounts Without Soft Delete Enabled

 ## What It Does